arthurmbandeira/nodejs-currency-converter/README.md

 This package can be installed using npm

 ```
-npm install node-currency-converter
+npm install nodejs-currency-converter
 ```

 ### Usage
-Import `node-currency-converter` and use it as a Promise.
+Import `nodejs-currency-converter` and use it as a Promise.

 ```
-const convertCurrency = require('node-currency-converter');
+const convertCurrency = require('nodejs-currency-converter');

 convertCurrency(1, 'USD', 'BRL').then(response => response);
 ```

 ## Issues
-If any issues are found, they can be reported [here](https://github.com/arthurmbandeira/node-currency-converter/issues).
+If any issues are found, they can be reported [here](https://github.com/arthurmbandeira/nodejs-currency-converter/issues).

 ## License